Know what mental health services your insurance covers

 What does ‘practicing gratitude’ mean and how does it really work?

-According to Lindsay Damoose, a licensed marriage and family therapist at Sharp HealthCare, practicing gratitude is a way to take stock of the things — both big and small — that you appreciate and add positivity to your life.
-From the joyful sounds of the birds outside your bedroom window to the tasty coffee your new machine makes or the positive health prognosis a loved one received, focusing on the good things that you have, rather than what you don’t, can improve your life in a variety of ways.
+From the joyful sounds of the birds outside your bedroom window to the coffee your machine makes, or the positive health prognosis a loved one received, focusing on the good things that you have — rather than what you don’t — can improve your life in a variety of ways.

-In fact, numerous studies have found that practicing gratitude not only improves your mood, it actually has a positive effect on both your physical and mental health.
 Whether you keep a gratitude journal — where you jot down a few things you appreciate each day — or you make an effort to reach out to someone in your life to thank them for their love and support, or simply add thoughts of gratitude to your daily meditation, here’s what gratitude can do for you:

 Gratitude floods the brain with positive chemicals.
 The release of dopamine, a reward chemical, can improve your sleep, sexual pleasure, mood regulation and metabolism.